cultureamp/ecr-scan-results-buildkite-plugin/README.md

 or high vulnerabilities reported, but there are configurable thresholds on this behaviour.

-> ℹ️ TIP: if you want the build to continue when vulnerabilities are found, be
+> ℹ️ **TIP**: if you want the build to continue when vulnerabilities are found, be
 > sure to supply values for `max-criticals` and `max-highs` parameters.
 If these
 > are set to high values your build will never fail, but details will be
 > supplied in the annotation.
 >
-> Check out the FAQs below for more information
+> If a finding is irrelevant, or you're waiting on an upstream fix, use an "ignore" configuration file instead: see the [ignore findings](./docs/ignore-findings.md) documentation.

 ## Example